 Registering your SEO agency as a sole proprietorship means you’ll be running your business with a single owner.
 This is often the case of many startup agency owners who operate their business as freelancers.
-The flexibility and simple setup makes this structure an attractive option for many startups, but it may come with a few risks.
+The flexibility and simple setup makes this structure an attractive option for many SEO consultants aspiring to own their own agency, but it may come with a few risks.

 As a single proprietorship, the agency may be liable for damages in case problems arise.
 Single proprietorship also doesn’t require filing business taxes separate from personal taxes.
 This makes it hard to determine the value of the business when it’s tied to personal assets.

 As opposed to a single proprietorship, registering as an LLC means you can have more than one owner (member) to run the business.
 Operating as a Limited Liability Company (LLC) poses fewer risks for startup agencies—one of these is having business taxes separate from personal assets.